 Fungal infection can potentially spread to other parts of the body – hands, groin or torso if left untreated.

 Treatment of fungal infections should therefore not be seen as a cosmetic condition discounting the need for treatment, but should be assessed on an individual basis.

-Not all individuals will be eligible for treatment.
-Eligibility is based on the individual’s health status and suitability to treatment available.
+Not all individuals will be suitable for treatment.
+Suitability is based on the individual’s health status, and suitability to treatment available.
 The attending clinician will take a thorough medical history to form a basis of whether treatment should be considered.

 Below are some questions to be explored when considering treatment –